plone/training/mastering_plone/api.rst

 portal_quickinstaller
     :py:meth:`isProductInstalled()` checks if a product is installed.

-Usually the best way to learn about the api of a tool is to look in the :file:`interfaces.py` in the respective package and read the docstrings.
+Usually the best way to learn about the API of a tool is to look in the :file:`interfaces.py` in the respective package and read the docstrings.

 .. _api-debugging-label: